-I am a fan of both mobile phone companies, however at this time (October 24, 2020), I feel that Google Fi is the better value.
+I am a fan of both Google Fi and Republic Wireless mobile phone companies, however at this time (January 12, 2021), I feel that Google Fi is the better value.
 Get a $20 credit here.

 Read my Republic Wireless / Google Fi review below to find out about the ups-and-downs of both discount mobile phone companies, information about Republic Wireless and Fi compatible phones, see sample bills, and more.